-The Bay Area's vision for homeland security is a secure, prepared and resilient region consistently developing regional capabilities based on risk through collaboration and coordination that build and maintain our vision.
+The Bay Area's vision for homeland security is a secure, prepared and resilient region consistently developing regional capabilities based on risk through collaboration and coordination.

 The Bay Area's vision will be implemented through a set of guiding principles that will help shape this regional Strategy and its implementation and maintenance.
 These principles are: